Simultaneous Multi-die Floorplanning and Technology Assignment: Abstract

 \section{Abstract}

-In heterogeneous integration, where different dies may utilize distinct technologies, floorplanning across multiple dies inherently requires simultaneous technology selection.
-This work presents the first systematic study of multi-die and multi-technology floorplanning.
-Unlike many conventional approaches, which are primarily driven by area and wirelength, this study additionally considers performance, power, and cost, highlighting the impact of technology selection.
-A simulated annealing method and a reinforcement learning techniques are developed.
-Experimental results show that the proposed techniques significantly outperform a na\"ive baseline approach.
+In heterogeneous integration, different dies may employ distinct technologies, making floorplanning across multiple dies inherently coupled with technology assignment.
+By assuming a fixed technology, almost all prior floorplanning studies were developed without addressing the challenge of technology assignment.
+This work presents the first systematic study of \mbox{multi-die} floorplanning that treats technology choice as a variable.
+To address the challenge of variable block areas, we incorporate a recent machine learning technique for rapid PPA estimation.
+Our methods jointly optimize area, wirelength, performance, power, and cost, thereby highlighting the importance of technology assignment.
+Experimental evaluations, validated with a commercial tool for both 2.5D and 3D ICs, demonstrate that our systematic optimizations significantly outperform a greedy approach.